Skip to content

 Because Koalify guarantees that the primary duplicate ID always points to the HQ record, HubSpot can create the correct association automatically.

-This enables true rule-based automatic association HubSpot workflows.
+This enables true rule-based automatic association workflows in HubSpot.

 Why HubSpot Automatic Association Is Limited V2